By Hervé St-Louis

 Hervé St-Louis, once held a job whose title was "Jungle Explorer."
 He was a research and development wacko for a Web 2.0 start up.
 You gave him a flashlight and a knife and he would go figure out something crazy and discover lost civilizations, then report back to base.
 A bigger deployment team with huge bulldozers would create a path back to his discovery.
 Then, they would throw him from a helicopter into another lost jungle and ask him to go explore some new worlds.

 His jungle explorer title fits him almost as well as his more famous moniker, The Toon Doctor®.
 Toon Doctor® is the animation studio specialized in Flash cartoon animation St-Louis founded in 2001.
 He's been working in multimedia, animation and Web development since 1997.
-As well as working in mobile apps development, St-Louis is currently pursuing his PhD degree and is part of the Semaphore research cluster on mobile and information-related technologies at the Faculty of Information (iSchool) at the University of Toronto, in Toronto, Canada.
+As well as working in mobile apps development, St-Louis is currently pursuing his PhD degree researching human-computer interaction and usable security.
+He is part of the Semaphore research cluster on mobile and information-related technologies at the Faculty of Information (iSchool) at the University of Toronto, in Toronto, Canada.

 He's a jungle explorer, so university research and discovery is in his DNA.
 St-Louis successfully defended his master's thesis in Strategic Studies at the Center for Military and Strategic at the University of Calgary and obtained his degree in June 2011.
 The thesis' title was Strategic Studies and Cyberspace: Iranian Political Unrest on Twitter.
 He's one of the few that has read thousands of tweets related to the June 2009 presidential election in Iran written in Farsi and developed an original methodology to analyze Twitter and Web-based transient data.